ThrowawayUserWasTaken/GildedRose-Refactoring-Kata/Kotlin/log.md

 - "Sulfuras", being a legendary item, never has to be sold or decreases in Quality

 Having added all the related tests, we can actually start to refactor some of his code.

+Whoops, forget the other ones did too!
+Reading is hard apparently.